Livestock brands and marks

 It is not compulsory to brand or mark livestock.

 The Brands Act 1933 was formally repealed by proclamation on 1 January 2016.
 This follows the Act being repealed by State Parliament in 1997.
-As a result of the formal proclamation brands no longer need to be registered with Primary Industries and Regions SA (PIRSA).
+As a result of the formal proclamation brands no longer need to be registered with the Department of Primary Industries and Regions (PIRSA).

 PIRSA advises livestock producers that although the brand system is now deregulated, producers can continue to apply brands to identify their livestock.
 PIRSA is aware that some producers will continue using their brands for animal identification.